Top 6 Causes of Clicking Noise When Braking

 3. The Tires

 Unevenly inflated tires can cause your car to make a clicking or popping noise while driving.
-It's essential to make sure that your tires are properly inflated.
+Make sure that your tires are properly inflated.

 4. The Brake Calipers